-*AJADs: If on Friday evening, the 6.00 pm Channel 9 news forecasts a maximum of 38oC or above, AJADs is cancelled.
+*AJADs: If on Friday evening, the forecast temperature is for a maximum of 38oC or above, AJADs is cancelled.

-*Others: If the maximum temperature forecast at 9.00 am on any radio station is 38oC or above, programmed shoots will be cancelled.
+*Others: If the maximum temperature forecast at 9.00 am is for 38oC or above, programmed shoots will be cancelled.

 *Thursday: If on the Wednesday the temperature is 38oC or above and the Thursday temperature is forecast to be 38oC or above, then the Thursday shoot is cancelled.